kieubinh/reading-notes/books/htmplu.md

 - The final part is the "lean".
 This action can be an almost unnoticieable forward tilt to very subtly indicate your interest and openness as you start to "synchronize" the person you've just met.
 - **Point your heart at the other person and say hello.
 Light up your eyes and smile.**

-## Chapter 4 - To establish rapport with others, you must synchronize your interests with theirs.
+## Chapter 4 - To establish rapport with others, you must synchronize your interests with theirs
 - Rapport is the creation of common ground - a comfort zone where two or more people can mentally join together.
 - The prize you get for establishing rapport with someone is that person's positive acceptance.
 It will imply something like this: "I know I just met you, but I like you so I will trust you with my attention."
 - **Whether you are trying to make a sale, get a date, or wangle out of a traffic ticket, eastablishing a rapport is very important.**